 This did happen, it is real, and there’s nothing I can do to stop it now.

-Here’s the thing, I blocked out most of my childhood and I was convinced I couldn’t be a good mother.
+I blocked out most of my childhood, but it didn’t stop me from being convinced I couldn’t be a good mother.

 When I got pregnant, she said she was too young to be a grandmother, and she wasn’t going to be called grandma.

 Little did she know how right she was.

 I would also like to point out daughters who have good relationships with their mothers don’t give up their children.